 In this study, propulsive efficiency directly relates to the amount of work the animal does to propel itself forward.
 We predicted that the blue whale would have the greatest propulsive efficiency because of its streamlined body shape and high fineness ratio, while we predict that the minke whale has a lower propulsive efficiency due to its similar shape but lower fineness ratio.
-We think the humpback and its rotund body shape and low fineness ratio would have the lowest propulsive efficiency.
-However, we see that propulsive efficiency decreases with increasing body size among rorquals but is unaffected by other morphological parameters (See Figure 7B).
-We are able to understand this relationship by referencing Figures 4 and 6; a larger animal will have a slightly increased thrust generation but a greatly increased drag coefficient, resulting in a lower propulsive efficiency because they are having to expend more energy to overcome drag and achieve equivalent locomotion.
+We hypothesized that the humpback whale and its rotund body shape, large flippers, and low fineness ratio would have the lowest propulsive efficiency.
+However, we found that propulsive efficiency decreases with increasing body size among rorquals but is unaffected by other morphological parameters (See Fig. 7B).
+We can understand this relationship by referencing Figures 4 and 6; a larger animal will have a slightly increased thrust generation but a greatly increased drag coefficient, thus resulting in a lower propulsive efficiency, because they expend more energy to overcome drag and achieve equivalent locomotor performance.

-Regardless of the fine-scale difference between species of different sizes, the overall conclusion of our propulsive efficiency findings is that animals at the largest extremes of body size are all highly efficient swimmers.
-Oscillatory swimming has evolved as a high-speed solution for all size ranges in animals.
-While undulatory swimmers’ efficiency resides ~ 60-75%, and drag-based swimmers’ efficiency is at merely ~ <35%.
-Our results help to confirm why oscillatory swimming has evolved so consistently and so often across different lineages.
-They also enhance our understanding of swimming at the upper extremes of body size, where small losses in efficiency could have far-reaching consequences for the energetics and continued fitness of these massive animals.
+Our finding showed that size does matter in regard to swimming performance, regardless of the conservation of body shape within a defined cetacean lineage.
+The Balaenopteridae extends in size from the minke whale to the enormous blue whale.
+The scale of these ocean giants necessiates the use of oscillatory lift-based swimming as an effective propulsive mechanism for high-speed swimming at high Reynolds numbers (Webb and De Buffrénil, 1990; Fish, 2020).
+A major conclusion of the study was that the high propulsive efficiency decreased with increasing body size despite the similarity of body shape from small to large balaenopterid whales.
+Interestingly in parallel with the trend of propulsive efficiency found for whales, another locomotor performance variable, maximum speed, was also found to decrease above an optimal size (Hirt et al., 2017).
+Locomotion and its associated energetics for whales are thus constrained at large body sizes.
+Furthermore, the high burst velocities and accelerations attained by the whales during lunges would incur reduced propulsive efficiencies compared to routine and migratory velocities.
+The reduced propulsive efficiency would place increased energetic demands during active foraging using a lunge feeding strategy for the balaenopterids.

 Acknowledgments:

-A large thank you to Hopkins Marine Station of Stanford University, and specifically the Goldbogen Lab for the research housing and interactions.
-Thank you to the California State University Monterey Bay Research Experiences for Undergraduates (CSUMB REU) team and NSF for funding my research,

-I would like to thank the Southwestern Physics Department, specifically Dr. Steven Alexander and Dr. Mark Bottorff, and Professor of Mathematics, Dr. Fumiko Futamura, and lastly, Mr. Lee Fellows.
+We would like to express our sincere appreciation to the Hopkins Marine Station of Stanford University, and specifically the Goldbogen Lab for the research housing and interactions.
+We would also like to thank the California State University Monterey Bay Research Experiences for Undergraduates (CSUMB REU) team, We are grateful for the cooperation of the Southwestern Physics Department, specifically Dr. Steven Alexander and Dr. Mark Bottorff, and Professor of Mathematics, Dr. Fumiko Futamura, and Mr. Lee Fellows.

 Competing Interests:

 We have no competing interests to report.